Now with the use of this high-pressure the range of expansion is correspondingly increased.

 The pistons of high pressure and low-pressure cylinders begin and end their strokes together respectively.

-The exhaust of steam from high-pressure cylinder coincides with the suction in a low-pressure cylinder.
+The exhaust of steam from a high-pressure cylinder coincides with the suction in a low-pressure cylinder.

 Since the two cranks are at 180 degrees to each other, the two cycles are in phase.

-But this causes large variation in the turning moment of the crankshaft and necessitating the use of a heavy flywheel.
+But this causes a large variation in the turning moment of the crankshaft and necessitates the use of a heavy flywheel.